stephenermshar/fvswiki/pages/complex-conjugate-roots.md

 # Complex Conjugate Roots Theorem

-If a real-coefficient polynomial has a complex root, then its conjugate is also a root.
+If a real-coefficient polynomial has a complex root, then that root's conjugate is also a root.